Create Internet Explorer add-on: C#, VB.NET, C++. How to

 How to create IE add-ons

-Add-in Express makes Internet Explorer add-on development quick and easy.
+Add-in Express allows creating plug-ins for all versions of Internet Explorer, from IE 6 to IE 11, and makes Internet Explorer add-on development quick and easy.
 It implements everything required by the IE API; you focus on the application code only.
 Using visual designers of Add-in Express you can develop an Internet Explorer extension, add a custom button to the IE toolbar, build a custom Explorer bar, context menu item, or a pop-up item and add your command to the Internet Explorer interface with a few clicks.
 Just follow the steps below and you will see that Internet Explorer plugin development can be something you can enjoy:

 In your Visual Studio IDE, run the Add-in Express IE Add-on wizard located in the "Other Projects | Extensibility Projects" item of the "New Project" dialog box.